 One of the first things to slip during the mid-semester burnout is time spent reading for class.
 Many articles and textbook chapters can be less than interesting and often it is possible to skate by during class without being completely prepared.
 Nevertheless, don’t let today’s lack of midterm motivation come back to get its revenge when an essay question appears on the final referencing the skipped reading.

-Let’s be honest though: there will always be weeks when there is not enough time to complete a reading in totality.
+Let’s be honest, though: there will always be weeks when there is not enough time to complete a reading in totality.
 That’s why it is essential to read smarter and not harder.
-By this, I mean being able to deduce what the most critical parts of the reading are and focusing on those first.
+By this, I mean being able to deduce what the most critical parts of the reading are and focusing on those first ( you also may take notes!).
 Prioritizing sections of an assigned reading instead of trying to go straight through will aid in actually absorbing what you read and also not running out of time.

 Sometimes it’s beneficial to skip a long anecdote that doesn’t contain any new information and head straight to the most information-heavy portions of the reading.
 Implementing strategies for active reading can help to avoid the temptation to not read altogether.

 7. Maintain Midterm Motivation.